eferos93/dt4h_blockchain/README.md

 <!-- - smpc-application: Application used by SMPC Coordinator to invoke chaincode on Fabric network -->
 - tests: Network tests
-- api/toolsAPI: A Customised API for various deployment operations ccp.yaml: Contains hostnames and IPs of Nodes and CAs clientCA.sh, peer.sh, tools.sh: Clients for the APIs configCC.sh: Configuration of the chaincode (when commit)
+- api/toolsAPI: A Customised API for various deployment operations clientCA.sh, peer.sh, tools.sh: Clients for the APIs
+configCC.sh: Configuration of the chaincode (when commit)
 grafana_dashboard: Used by grafana to monitor nodes